Zelda II: The Adventure of Link: Contemporary reviews

 For the Famicom Disk System (FDS) version of Zelda II, Japanese publications Famicom Hisshoubon and Famicom Tsūshin gave it positive reviews.
 In Famicom Hisshoubon, one reviewer complimented it as the perfect combination of puzzle-solving and action and that it was twice as fun as the previous Zelda game.
-The second reviewer from the magazine also called it a bit step forward in game design that will surely have an impact on future games.
-One reviewer was put off by the lack of availabilityu of items and that losing all their experience points on dying was a bad design choice.
+The second reviewer from the magazine also called it a big step forward in game design that will surely have an impact on future games.
+One reviewer was put off by the lack of availability of items and that losing all their experience points on dying was a bad design choice.
 They concluded it was a still a hard game to put down, but not as satisfying as the first game.

 Upon its release in North America, Zelda II became one of the most popular Nintendo Entertainment System games of 1988, with many retailers reporting that the game was selling out that year.
 The game ultimately sold 4.38 million copies worldwide.
 For the English-language NES release, a reviewer in Computer Entertainer described it as a worthy successor to The Legend of Zelda and that while difficult it has a tremendous amount of play value for game that will occupy weeks of a players time.
 In Power Play, the two reviewers complimented the graphics and music while commenting on the difficulty, with one reviewer concluding it as "very difficult, but always fair."

 Based on its culminative score, it was the second highest ranked game from Famicom Tsūshin of in 1987, only being beaten by Dragon Quest II.
 Nintendo Power awarded it the Game of the Year Award for 1988.
 In 1990, Nintendo Powers special edition Pak Source gave it ratings of 4/5 for Graphic and Sound, 3.5/5 for Play Control, 4.5/5 for Challenge, and 4/5 for Theme Fun.